 Reflecting on the many changes 2020 has brought, our team gained new leadership with the promotion of Danielle Eisen Shainbrown to President, Chief Business Officer and David Von Derau Jr. to President, Chief Operating Officer.
 Danielle & David’s first year leading our team was anything but ordinary; however, 2020 provided some great wins this year.
 The launch of our new website propelled our firm online with a modern, updated digital headquarters.
 Numerous successful tenant representation deals were closed and demonstrate McGuire’s continued dedication to client advocacy, and our portfolio occupancy rate climbed to 93%.
 Owner representation projects for area non-profits wrapped up with Buffalo City Mission, Kids Escaping Drugs, Child & Family Services, and many more enjoying new, modern, efficient facilities.
 Our 12-story, Class A NYSERDA certified green, mixed use building, Harolds Square, opened on the Commons in Ithaca, NY in December, and we closed out the year with a new project acquisition we are really excited about at 293 Grote Street in North Buffalo.
 The Buffalo School of Culinary Arts and Hospitality Management officially opened to the public this year, and received the Best Elementary/Middle/High School/District Project Brick by Brick Award from Buffalo Business First.

 At McGuire Development, who we serve shows how we serve.
 Our integrity and business philosophy builds upon the McGuire Family’s longstanding commitment to outstanding customer service.
 We pride ourselves on being accountable and available to our tenants, clients, and partners at all times.
 Being designated a Kids Escaping Drugs Champion Partner this year was a shining moment for our firm.
 Participating in the Buffalo Niagara Waterkeeper cleanup sweep initiative in lockdown earlier this year was a great way for our team to get some fresh air safely, while contributing towards improving our community.
-Sadly, we suffered from the loss of two very important men in 2020: Mark Croce, a force to be reckoned with in the Western New York real estate world and our partner in the Buffalo School of Culinary Arts, and closer to home, our Chairman, Frank McGuire – who set the tone for McGuire’s commitment top notch real estate development, unparalleled customer service, and continual process improvements.
-Our halls are quieter these days without Frank but we are proud about how both men left their incredible mark on this community.
+Sadly, we suffered from the loss of two important men in 2020: Mark Croce our partner in the Buffalo School of Culinary Arts.
+Closer to home, our Chairman Frank McGuire – who set the tone for McGuire’s commitment to top notch real estate development, and unparalleled customer service.
+Buffalo Business First inducted Frank McGuire into The Western New York Business Hall of Fame in 2020, which recognizes entrepreneurs, executives, inventors and visionaries who have had a significant impact on Buffalo and surrounding regions.
+Frank’s grit, fearlessness and determination is missed every day at McGuire Development & The McGuire Group.
+Both men left an incredible mark on this community.
 Our continued condolences to both families.

 Our asset management team jumped into action to assist our tenants transitioning into safely operating during the COVID-19 outbreak.
 Health and safety being top priority, our team closely monitored all our spaces, and implemented proactive measures.
 McGuire Development’s transparent, full service commercial real estate approach means we are here to support our clients and tenants, and share industry perspective and expertise to evaluate exactly what each space needs to provide safe working environments for our tenants and their staffs.
 Our portfolio of properties encompasses a wide variety of property types, each of which required our asset management team to take on initiatives such as offering creative ventilation solutions to changing office layouts and footprint needs.
 Ways we have assisted our tenants range from: modifying common spaces in buildings, coordinated deep cleans and HVAC modifications, offered secondary space options to provide for appropriate social distancing, and breaking down waiting rooms for COVID compliance expectations.
 We have assisted our clients with preparing COVID-compliant janitorial scopes and offer continued consultation as the pandemic evolves and more employees return to their offices.
 As we move into 2021, our asset management team continues to offer assistance in return to work initiatives and spacing strategies to our tenants.